Home

 The History of the Micral Computer: What to know

 Before the 1970s, computers were large, massive machines that required thousands of transistors to run efficiently.
-These computers took a lot of space for data storage.
+These computers took up a lot of space for data storage.
 They were operated by technicians, often wearing white lab coats.
 The Micral was the first to bring the computer to the average person.
 This was really the beginning of the desktop computer age.

 The development for the Micral began in July 1972 in a hut in the Paris suburb of Chatenay-Malabry.
 Frenchman Francois Gernelle worked with a team of three collaborators.
 This included Alain Lacombe who was an electrical technician, Jean-Claude Beckmann who was in charge of mechanical parts, and Benchetrit, a software engineer.